by Vaidyanath 'Doc' Nanjundaiah

 I/O Response Time:

 I/O response time is typically defined as the time required for the control system to note a change in an input point and update a corresponding output point.
 In majority of the applications, the processor of a PLC responds practically instantaneously to this task.
 There are some applications that require extremely fast I/O scan times.
-The following four factors affect the I/O response time of a CPU:
+The following four factors affect the I/O response time of a CPU:1.
+The point in the scan period when the field input changes its state.

 2. Delay time for Input module to change state.